wellyshen/react-cool-form/docs/validation-guide.md

 ## Form-level Validation

-Runs validation by accessing the complete `values` of the form (a.k.a [formState.values](#)).
-It's useful to validate dependent fields at the same time.
+It provides a convenient way to access the complete `values` of the form (a.k.a [formState.values](#)), which is useful to validate dependent fields at the same time.

 [![Edit RCF - Form-level validation](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/rcf-form-level-validation-2if7r?fontsize=14&hidenavigation=1&theme=dark)